 PPT-Guided interactive lecture/presentation:

 Project the third and fourth slides, What is Art Activism? and the Artist-Activist’s Tool Box.
+Explain each point, using information from the Notes View to present each bullet, pausing to clarify and answer questions the students may ask.

+Slide 5: Tell students that today they will be examining the activist works of 3 artists.

 In slides 6-10, using the background information imbedded in the “Notes View” of the slide, explain the artist’s intent with her work, Soil-erg (2012), and her ideas about how all of us can be custodians of Earth.